kubernetes-sigs/kueue/site/content/en/docs/concepts/workload.md

 ---

 A _workload_ is an application that will run to completion.
-It can be composed by one or multiple Pods that, loosely or tightly coupled, that, as a whole, complete a task.
+It can be composed by one or multiple Pods that, loosely or tightly coupled, as a whole, complete a task.
 A workload is the unit of [admission](/docs/concepts#admission) in Kueue.

 The prototypical workload can be represented with a